Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Implementation

 A useful category of cuts is provided by scalar sums of energies of the final state objects.
 These mostly depend on the energy scales involved and not on the cascade details.
 We employ two: the sum of $|p_\text{T}|$ of all reconstructed jets, $H_\text{T}$; and the total scalar sum of the $|p_\text{T}|$ of all reconstructed objects and the missing transverse energy, $S_\text{T}$.
 We require $H_\text{T} \!> \SI{900}{\giga\electronvolt}$, and $S_\text{T} \!> \SI{1500}{\giga\electronvolt}$.
 We reduce the $W$-boson background by requiring $E^{\text {miss}} _\text{T}<\SI{50}{\giga\electronvolt}$.

 With the above cuts, to a good approximation, the main backgrounds are associated single $W$, associated $t\bar{t}$, and QCD multijet production.
 One can find the relevant backgrounds plotted as a function of $H_\text{T}$ in Ref.~\cite{CMS:2016muu}, where the analysis has some overlap with the cuts we make.
 There, one can see that the other backgrounds make up less than $\mathcal{O}\left(5\%\right)$ of the total background.
-Actually, in our case, the $t\bar{t}$ background is also expected to be much smaller than the $W$ one.
-In general, the former only becomes significant relative to the latter, when one requires a large number of jets in the final state, or if the jets have lower energies.\footnote{For instance, see the relative contributions of the two backgrounds (in the zero $b$-jet tag bin) as a function of the number of jets and the energies required in Refs.~\cite{ATLAS:2017oes,ATLAS:2021fbt}.} Since our final state of interest only has a few jets and these are energetic, we can focus on the $W$ and the QCD multijet backgrounds.
-See also the cutflow table corresponding to the benchmark point of~\cref{eq:benchmark} in \cref{tab:tab3}.
+Actually, in our case, the $t\bar{t}$ background is also expected to be much smaller than the associated $W$ one.
+In general, the former only becomes significant relative to the latter, when one requires a large number of jets in the final state, or if the jets have lower energies.\footnote{For instance, see the relative contributions of the two backgrounds (in the zero $b$-jet tag bin) as a function of the number of jets and the energies required in Refs.~\cite{ATLAS:2017oes,ATLAS:2021fbt}.} Since our final state of interest only has a few jets and these are energetic, we will focus on the $W +$ jets and the QCD multijet backgrounds.
+See also the cutflow table corresponding to the benchmark point of~\cref{eq:benchmark} in \cref{tab:tab3}; we show the $t\bar{t}$ numbers too for comparison, but we do not include them in our numerical studies.

 We note that in designing the above cuts, we have chosen generality over optimality.
 The kinematical configuration of the final state objects is decided by the details of the gauge cascade, which in turn depend on the SUSY mass spectrum, to which we choose to remain blind in our approach.
 Finally, our strategy is to look at invariant mass distributions for the squark and the particle at the end of the cascade (typically the LSP).